frymanofer/KeyWordDetection/README.md

-# KeyWordDetection
+# KeyWordDetectionIOSFramework
-IOS KeyWordDetection Framework
+This is the IOS framework for KeyWordDetection from DaVoice.io